kkrugler/flink-training/README-Bootcamp.md

 15s delay and infinite restarts, which is helpful for debugging code.

 You can also specify the parallelism via `--parallelism <number>` if needed.
-This is mostly useful when understanding the impact of changing the job's parallelism.
+This is mostly useful when understanding the impact of changing the job's parallelism, or when using Flamegraphs, as reducing the parallelism to 2 provides a much better UI experience.
 Note that if you do not specify the parallelism, and you're running locally, the Flink instance will be started with its total slots (and thus any job's maximum parallelism) set to the number of CPU cores on your system.